mahmoudai1/pacman-maze-unity/README.md

 # Pac-man Maze
-2D Pac-man Maze Game developed by Unity controlled by the hand using the camera.
+2D Pac-man Maze Game developed by Unity controlled by the **hand** ✊ using the camera.

 ## Demo